deepsense-ai/ds-template/{{ cookiecutter.repo_name }}/docs/howtos/setup_dev_env.rst

         $ source ./setup_dev_env.sh

-This will create a single **venv** directory and install project-related packages.
+This will create a single **.venv** directory and install project-related packages.

 .. warning:: This script works only in project root directory.